Recipe

 Aloo choka is a traditional dish from Trinidad and Tobago, made with potatoes and spices.

-Guyana Pepperpot is a spicy stew that is made with beef and a variety of spices.
-It is a hearty and flavorful meal that is perfect for cold winter nights.
+Pepperpot Soup is a traditional Caribbean dish made with meat, vegetables, and spices.
+It is a hearty and flavorful soup that is perfect for cold weather.